AmnestyInternational/amnestyinternational.github.com/_posts/2014-06-29-protest-monitoring-data-projects.md

 ### Data Analysis and Reporting

 An important part of VISOR is making data available in easily used formats.
 The information we collect is output to Google Spreadsheets, which in turn produce JSON feeds.
-From this supply, a wide variety of applications is possible.
+From this supply a variety of applications are possible.

-We also see the use of sophistacated data-analysis tools, like the [PANDA Project](http://pandaproject.net/) or data manipulation with languages like R.
+We also see the use of sophistacated data-analysis tools, like the [PANDA Project](http://pandaproject.net/), or data manipulation with languages like R.

 ### Stay tuned